Sonia Manzano: Honors and awards

 Manzano was nominated twice for the Emmy Award as Outstanding Performer in a Children's Series.
 As a writer for Sesame Street, Manzano won 15 Emmy Awards.

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Manzano's name and picture.
 In 2004, she was added to the Bronx Walk of Fame.

 Manzano has received awards from the Association of Hispanic Arts, the Congressional Hispanic Caucus, the Committee for Hispanic Children and Families, the Hispanic Heritage Award for Education in 2003, and the "Groundbreaking Latina Lifetime Achievement" award from the National Association of Latina Leaders in 2005.
 In 2005, she was awarded an Honorary Doctorate from University of Notre Dame.
 The Dream Big Initiative of the Bronx Children's Museum honored Manzano in 2014.

 On May 1, 2016, she received the Lifetime Achievement Emmy Award from the National Academy of Television Arts and Sciences presented to her by Rita Moreno and Mario Lopez, with a special introduction by Lin-Manuel Miranda and a retrospective of her career on Sesame Street featuring a montage of clips of her most iconic moments including Maria's classic Charlie Chaplin routine, her marriage to Luis, the birth of her daughter Gabi, coping with the death of Mr. Hooper, and appearances by fellow cast and guests including Emilio Delgado, Bob McGrath, Alan Muraoka, Loretta Long, Big Bird, Rosita, Elmo, and Sonia's real life friend Supreme Court Justice Sonia Sotomayor.

+Manzano was inducted as an honorary member of Sigma Gamma Rho on July 24, 2026, at their 61st Biennial Boule in Tampa, Florida.